-- Take the Money and Run: The bank tellers think that a character's holdup note says "I have a gub."
+- Take the Money and Run: The bank tellers think that Woody Allen's character's holdup note says "I have a gub."
 He spends some time correcting them that he has a gun.

 - In Raising Arizona, Gale and Evelle's bank robbery is thrown off the rails when the bank customers start nitpicking the brother's orders: "Well, which is it, young feller?
 You want I should freeze or get down on the ground?
 Mean to say, if'n I freeze, I can't rightly drop.
 And if'n I drop, I'm a-gonna be in motion.
 You see..."

 - Meet the Spartans does this straight, complete with Talking Is a Free Action.